kuzzleio/kuzzle/doc/2/guides/main-concepts/3-permissions/index.md

 ```

 ::: info
-As any other collection, the `users` collection has an associated mapping who can be edited using the [security:updateUserMapping](/core/2/api/controllers/security/update-user-mapping/) API action.
+As any other collection, the `users` collection has an associated mapping that can be edited using the [security:updateUserMapping](/core/2/api/controllers/security/update-user-mapping/) API action.
 :::

 ### Associated API actions